nodejs/node/doc/api/module.md

 ### Communication between main and hooks threads

 Module customization hooks run on a dedicated thread, separate from the main thread that runs application code.
-This means that global variables are unique to each thread, and message channels must be used to communicate between the threads.
+This means mutating global variables won't affect the other thread(s), and message channels must be used to communicate between the threads.

 The `register` method can be used to pass data to an [`initialize`][] hook on the hooks thread.
 The data passed to the hook may include transferrable objects